Namann29/Realtime-Sign-Language-Translator/README.md

-# SimpleSign: Real-Time Sign Language Translator
+# SignSpeak: Real-Time Sign Language Translator

-**SimpleSign** is a real-time sign language translation system built with **Python, Mediapipe, OpenCV, and Scikit-learn**.
+**SignSpeak** is a real-time sign language translation system built with **Python, Mediapipe, OpenCV, and Scikit-learn**.
 The project captures hand gestures using a webcam, processes them through Mediapipe’s landmark detection, and classifies them using a trained machine learning model.
 Recognized gestures are displayed on-screen and optionally converted to **speech output** for better accessibility.

 ## Features